KubaPro010/librds/README.md

 # LibRDS
-LibRDS is a simple library that you can use to generate the RDS groups, just the groups, so something like `3000 2000 7575 7575` the origins of development of this started on 12 May, later creating the [rdPy](https://github.com/KubaPro010/rdPy) repository, here it is mostly similiar code but improved and packaged as a library.
-It is also on [PyPI](https://pypi.org/project/librds/)
+LibRDS is a simple library that you can use to generate the RDS groups, just the groups, so something like `3000 2000 7575 7575` the origins of development of this started on 12 May, later creating the [rdPy](https://github.com/KubaPro010/rdPy) repository, here it is mostly similiar code but improved and packaged as a library

 Example code:
 ```python